HermitCrab07/Designing_Responsible_Ethical_AI/04_Non_Obvious_Parallels.md

  Events that might suddenly happen that we MUST prepare for and deal with at both patient level/analysis level during RCTs - some examples:

 * **RCTs**:
-  - Discontinuation/interruption of assigned treatment (toxicity, intolerance, patient preference).
+  - Discontinuation/interruption of assigned treatment.
-  - Non-adherence (missed doses, partial compliance - happens all the time).
+  - Non-adherence (missed doses, partial compliance).
   - Events that preclude outcome measurement.
   - Data capture failure (say, EHR field missing).
   - Loss to follow-up/withdrawal of consent (no endpoint obtained).